 I’ve heard and read so many great things about Croatia and specifically about Dubrovnik, that I couldn’t wait to get there.
-Even if it was for few hours thanks to the cruising schedule.
+Even if it was for few hours thanks to the cruising schedule, strolling around Dubrovnik was an amazing experience.

 With the little time we had in the city (8am-5pm) and so much we wanted to do and see, we decided it was better for us to take the shuttle the cruise was offering, instead of wasting time in exchanging dollars or euros to kunas (official currency) and understanding which bus will take us to the old town. (read about this cruise)